sophgo/tpu-mlir/docs/developer_manual/source_en/12_codegen.rst

 ----------------
 The general process of CodeGen can be divided into three parts: instruction generation, instruction storage and instruction retrieval.

-  Instruction generation: Encapsulate the back-end functions of different chips into classes, execute the op's CodeGen interface, and generate corresponding instructions (binary code);
+  Instruction generation: Encapsulate the back-end functions of different processors into classes, execute the op's CodeGen interface, and generate corresponding instructions (binary code);

   Instruction storage: Store the instruction (binary code) in the specified data structure through store_cmd;